elkorn/afronski.github.io/_drafts/with-great-power-comes-great-responsibility.md

 }
 {% endhighlight %}

-We can compare these two concepts and definitely see similarities, like *Observable* is similar to *Iterable*, the same for *Observer* - *Iterator* pair.
-Also we can easily spot here an intent and usage.
+We can compare these two concepts and definitely see similarities, such as that *Observable* is similar to *Iterable*.
+The same for *Observer* - *Iterator* pair.
+Also, we can easily spot an intent and usage here.

-But we add new *trait* called *Subscription* and there is a slight and subtle change in approach for *Observable*.
+But when we add a new *trait* called *Subscription*, there is a slight and subtle change in approach for *Observable*.

-It receives as an argument the *Observer* instance, instead of returning it as it is presented in *Iterable* / *Iterator* approach.
+It receives an *Observer* instance as an argument, instead of returning it as presented in the *Iterable* / *Iterator* approach.

-This subtle change has huge consequences in modeling and understanding these two abstractions - we trade possibility of pulling things out from *Iterable* collection to pushing model for the *Observable* which will notify and *Observer* that something appears, but not for free - we receive an ability to model asynchronous operation which returns a collection of elements (in other words: we transformed from *pulling model* to the *pushing mode*).
+This subtle change has huge consequences in modelling and understanding these two abstractions.
+We trade the possibility of pulling things out from an *Iterable* collection to pushing a model for the *Observable* which will notify an *Observer* that something appears, but not for free - we receive an ability to model an asynchronous operation which returns a collection of elements (in other words: we transformed from *pulling mode* to the *pushing mode*).

 # Power of expressiveness

-What if I will present this *Observable* / *Iterable* approach in one line as a composite type?
+What if this *Observable* / *Iterable* approach was to be presented in one line as a composite type?

 Ready?
 Superb, but first we will bring up two definitions.